Cranston, Rhode Island: Government

 The Rhode Island Department of Corrections has its headquarters and its adult prison facilities in Cranston.
 The Rhode Island Department of Children, Youth & Families operates the Rhode Island Training School (RITS), a juvenile correctional facility, in Cranston.
 The Rhode Island Division of Motor Vehicles is headquartered in Cranston.

 The City of Cranston operates under a mayor-council form of government.
-General city elections are held on the first Tuesday next after the first Monday in November in even numbered years.
+General city elections are held on the first Tuesday next after the first Monday in November in even-numbered years.
 Terms for elected officials begin on the first Monday in January of the year following their election.
 The City Council consists of nine members: six representing each of the City wards, and three city-wide representatives.
 Council members are elected to a two-year term, and are limited to five consecutive two-year terms.
-The current Cranston City Council President is Jessica M. Marino, a city-wide representative and first woman to hold the office.
-Ward 1 Councilmember Lammis J. Vargas is the Vice President.
-The council elected for the 2023-2025 term has a 5-4 Democratic majority.
+The current Cranston city council president is Daniel Wall.
+The council elected for the 2025–2027 term has a 5–4 Democratic majority.

-The current mayor, Kenneth J. Hopkins, was sworn in on January 4, 2021, following his election to a four-year term in November 2020.
+The current mayor, Kenneth J. Hopkins, was sworn in on January 6, 2025, following his re-election to a second four-year term in November 2024.
 Hopkins succeeded Mayor Allan Fung, the state's first Asian-American mayor, who served four terms from 2009 to 2021.
 As of 2012, mayors may be elected to no more than two consecutive four-year terms.

-In the Rhode Island Senate, Cranston is split into four senatorial districts, all represented by Democrats: Frank S. Lombardi (District 26), Hanna M. Gallo (District 27), Joshua Miller (District 28), and Matthew LaMountain (District 31).
+In the Rhode Island Senate, Cranston is split into four senatorial districts, all represented by Democrats: Todd M. Patalano (District 26), Hanna M. Gallo (District 27), Lammis J. Vargas (District 28), and Matthew LaMountain (District 31).
 The city is divided into all or parts of nine Rhode Island House of Representatives districts, including Districts 14, 15, 16, 17, 18, 19, 20, 41, and 42.
 At the federal level, Cranston is a part of Rhode Island's 2nd congressional district and is currently represented by Democrat Seth Magaziner.

-In presidential elections, Cranston is reliably Democratic as no Republican presidential nominee has won the city in over three decades.
+In presidential elections, Cranston is reliably Democratic, as no Republican presidential nominee has won the city in over three decades.
+Donald Trump was the first Republican since George W. Bush in 2004 to cross 40%, as well as having the best showing in 2024.

 Education

+The school district is Cranston School District.